ucsb-cs8/f19/_lecture/lec09.md

 For example, instead of specifying that there are 26 letters in a string, use the `len()` function to get that same number.
 That way, your program can quickly and easily adapt to different cases, such as a string with 33 letters.

+Plus, when writing a program, it's always nice to start with pseudocode and work your way up to algorithms and then actual code.
+That way, you'll have an easier time keeping track of your main objective rather than getting bogged down by syntax.

+Oh, and run your code every few lines that you write.
+It's best to catch errors early on when they're not as much of a hassle to fix.

 # Now, a bit of review (or, the appetizers)

 ## (Froot) Loops